 Are you interested in being interviewed or joining a discussion group?

 Interviews and the discussion groups will happen during 2018.

 Please download this information sheet and consent form.
 (Word Doc)

 Email it back to Rachel O'Neill.
 She will contact you to discuss it further.

 Are you a head of service for deaf children?

-Feel free to use this letter and leaflet to send to all the families on your caseload with children of 12 years old and less.
+Feel free to use this letter and leaflet (letter in Welsh/Cymraeg) to send to all the families on your caseload with children of 12 years old and less.
 Families can then self-select to participate if they are living on a low income.
 All local authorities have had news of this project and many have posted it on to heads of school services to indicate their agreement to take part.
 You may adapt the letter in Word to suit your own authority.
 Some authorities are emailing this to families, others giving it out on paper.
 We can provide paper copies in stamped envelopes for you to send out if you tell us how many you require.
 Please contact Rachel O'Neill about this.

 If you would like information in another spoken or signed language, please contact us and we will do our best to get the information to the family.
 We can also provide the information by post.